webpolis/fxpal/README.md

 Datasets included in this software are crucial.
 To generate and optimize datasets, follow these guidelines:

 * Retrieve multisets (currencies + indexes + commodities historical data): `./server/scripts/multiset.sh`
-* Execute `./server/scripts/multisetsOut.sh` to generate the final output in `./app/data/multisetsOutputs.csv`
 * Execute `./server/scripts/eventsCrossesOut.sh` to generate the final output in `./app/data/eventsCrossesOutputs.csv`